BlakSneil/Openslide-PHP-Bindings/README.md

 # Openslide-PHP-Bindings
-PHP Bindings and other stuff for Openslide C Library.
+PHP Bindings and other stuff for [Openslide](http://openslide.org/) C Library.

+This work is designed and developed as Master Thesis in Computer Science under the supervision of prof. V. Della Mea, University of Udine, Italy, inside the Marie Curie AIDPATH Project.

 _The implementation (and much more the documentation) is at early stages._